Experienced NSW public school teachers

 The results of the teacher suitability assessments and online interview will be considered in a holistic way to determine your suitability for teaching in NSW public schools.

 Before you begin your application you will need:

 - A valid NSW Working with Children Check (WWCC) for paid employment from the NSW Office of the Children’s Guardian and

 - Accreditation as a teacher in NSW through the NSW Education Standards Authority (NESA).
-If you need to apply for accreditation, you will need to do this before commencing your approval to teach application.
+You will need to apply for accreditation with NESA prior to commencing your approval to teach application.

 2. Start your application

 Now you are ready to apply for approval to teach in NSW public schools.

 In the online application you will be asked to provide your personal information, including details of your WWCC and NESA accreditation and select the areas or schools where you would prefer to work.

 You can now submit your application.
 Once your application for approval to teach has been successfully submitted you will be sent an email acknowledging receipt.